 Ride-sharing electric scooter companies like Bird and Lime have become very popular in California due to their convenience and low rental costs.
 However, a recent article in the San Francisco Chronicle reveals that these vehicles can be dangerous.
 A two-year-old boy was severely injured and his mother was left in shock as the operator of the scooter drove away.

-Our personal injury attorneys at The Wakeford Law Firm stay on top of current developments in the law, and scooter accidents are just starting to become a trend.
-Please contact our office to schedule a consultation with an electric scooter accident lawyer, and read on for more information about these incidents.
+Our personal injury attorneys at Wakeford Law Firm stay on top of current developments in the law, and scooter accidents are just starting to become a trend.
+Contact our office to schedule a consultation with an electric scooter accident lawyer, and read on for more information about these incidents.

 Electric Scooters are More Dangerous than You Think